The Realm of Eärwa

 Zahara never did know her parents.
 All she really knew was-

 “Get to work!”
 Yelled the fat slave supervisor while cracking a whip behind the young girl.
 Zahara flinched as she suddenly worked faster, frustrated.
 The supervisor sweared as he went in front of the counter.
 She stuck the metal back into the forge.

 “Just tell me!
-How much do you want for the girl?”
+How much do you want?”

 The two got quiet.
-The figure showed the supervisor extra money.
-The supervisor finally gave in, looking surprised, taking the money.
+As if the figure read her mind, it showed the supervisor another brownish-red leather bag.
+The supervisor finally gave in, looking surprised, taking the bag.
 The supervisor was walking towards the forge, and Zahara turned back quickly trying to act normal, scared and excited at the same time.
 The supervisor made an enormous entrance, slamming the front counter.

 “Guis wat Chumpes?
-You aw ouwa here.”
+You arrrr ouwa here.”
 Zahara turned around acting frightened.

-“It’s alwight.
-You hawve a new mawster.”
+“It’s alrrright.
+This guy rrright herrre will luk aftah ya.”
 Zahara slowly walked to the open counter.

 “Come on you filthy giarl!”
 Zahara hurried her pace.

 Zahara went around the front counter and met eyes with the figure.
-The figure took his hood off, and all Zahara saw was her freedom.
+The figure took his hood off, and from what Zahara could tell, it was human, and a man.
 The man took a step closer and knelt in front of the girl.